superical/ethers-decode-error/README.md

 const errorDecoder = ErrorDecoder.create()
 ```

 The `create` method optionally accepts an array of ABI or contract interface objects as its first argument.
-Although the ABI is not required for normal reverts, it's recommended to supply the ABI or contract interfaces if you're expecting custom errors.
-See the examples in [Custom Errors](#custom-errors) section for more details.
+Although the ABI is not required for regular reverts, it's recommended to supply the ABI or contract interfaces if you're expecting custom errors.
+See the examples in [Custom Error ABI and Interfaces](#custom-error-abi-and-interfaces) section for more details.

-After creating the instance, you can repeatedly use the `decode` method throughout your code to decode error objects:
+After creating the instance, you can reuse the `decode` method throughout your code to handle any errors thrown when interacting with smart contracts:

 ```typescript
 try {